jubiss/dash_basic_repository/README.md

 pip install -r requirements.txt
 ```

-The step 3 to 5 is already encapsulated on the file install.bat
+If you want to do the steps from 3 to 5 and add my personal components, that I use in my projects just use the install.bat

 ### Usage